mehaknigar/about_you_code_challenge/README.md

 ## Note
-A video recording is added in the screen folder and also images.
+A video recording is added in the testscreen folder and also images.

 **Through main page the 3 aruguments are being passed.